adamheins/CppADCodeGenEigenPy/README.md

 CppADCodeGen meets pybind11 with an Eigen interface.

+This project has been tested on Ubuntu 16.04.
+It should work on more recent Ubuntu versions, and likely works on other *nix systems as well.

 ## Motivation

 I want to be able to prototype code in Python while making use of fast,